jmw5598/succulent-atom-editor-theme/README.md

 ## Succulent UI - Atom Editor theme

-This is an Atom UI and syntax theme to go with [Tony Zhu's DotfilesSucculent] unix theme.
+This is an Atom UI and syntax theme to go with [Tony Zhu's DotfilesSucculent][2] unix theme.

 #### Install